 If you’re looking for a sports running watch that serves double duty as an Android Wear-powered smartwatch, take a serious look at the Polar M600.
-While it isn’t the most stylish-looking wearable around – it looks like a sports watch – it will happily stand up to some serious workouts thanks to its rugged IPX8 water-resistance rating.
+While it isn’t the most stylish-looking wearable around (it looks like a sports watch) it will happily stand up to some serious workouts thanks to its rugged IPX8 water-resistance.

 With GPS to track your distance and pace and a heart rate monitor, it ticks all the boxes for serious runners looking to improve their performance.
 All of the data it pulls into Polar’s Flow app, so you can keep tabs on your exercise routines.